-As Approved Guardianship Attorneys and members of the Texas Guardianship Association, Terry Garrett and Melanie Ibarra-Herrera help people find Alternatives to Guardianship, When these do not work, she helps people apply for and administer a guardianship.
+As Approved Guardianship Attorneys and members of the Texas Guardianship Association, Terry Garrett and Melanie Ibarra-Herrera help people find Alternatives to Guardianship.
+When these do not work, they help people apply for and administer a guardianship.

 The ARC of the Capital Area offers a pro bono guardianship program for parents of young adults with an intellectual disability which prevents them from ever signing a Medical or Durable Power of Attorney.

 There are two types of guardianship.